Training structure

 Faculty of Science

-This teaching unit covers various aspects relating to the synthesis, characterization and long-term behavior of glass matrices.
-The first aspect concerns the methodology used to study the long-term behavior of glass matrices under weathering conditions, with particular emphasis on the initial characteristics of the materials, the key phenomena governing their behavior and suitable predictive models.
-This will be followed by a discussion of leaching and irradiation aging of glassy materials.
-These concepts will be supported by a case study on the long-term behavior of nuclear glass.
+This teaching unit addresses various aspects related to the synthesis, characterization, and long-term behavior of glass matrices.
+An initial aspect concerning the methodology for studying the long-term behavior of glass matrices under weathering conditions will be developed, specifying in particular the initial characteristics of the materials, the key phenomena governing their behavior, and the appropriate predictive models.
+Subsequently, the phenomena of leaching and aging under irradiation of glassy materials will be addressed.
+These different concepts will be supported by a case study on the long-term behavior of nuclear glasses.

 ECTS